developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BackButton/index.md

 ##Overview
 The BackButton Module is used to set the parameters of BACK, the button that moves application to the previously loaded page, if any.

-**Note**: The VC5090 device slight screen distortion while the backbutton is displayed. or similar overlays are set to be visible.
-Some are listed below.
+**Note**: The VC5090 device might exhibit slight screen distortion while one or more KeyState icons are displayed.
+This occurs only when overlays (listed below) are visible.

-* addressBar
-* keystate indicator
+* AddressBar
-* forwardbutton
+* BackButton
-* gobutton
+* ForwardButton
-* minimizebutton
+* GoButton
-* quitbutton
+* MinimizeButton
-* reloadButton
+* QuitButton
-* sipbutton
+* ReloadButton
-* settingsbutton
+* SipButton
-* stopbutton
+* StopButton

 ## Enabling the API
 To use this API you must include a reference to the following JavaScript file that is included with the Enterprise Browser installation: